 A resource specification is valid if all its actions commute modulo its abstraction function (property (4)), and every action's precondition suffices to ensure the low-ness of the abstract view of the data (property (3b)); a formal definition of validity will follow in Sec.
-4. The proof of validity has to be done only once per resource specification, and can be reused for different programs.
+3. The proof of validity has to be done only once per resource specification, and can be reused for different programs.

-Crucially, our commutativity criterion (property (4)) enforces (abstract) pairwise commutativity of the actions in the resource specification, which avoids the (huge) effort of enumerating and comparing all possible interleavings of actions in a program.
+Crucially, our commutativity criterion (property (4)) enforces (abstract) pairwise commutativity of the actions in the resource specification, which avoids the (huge) effort of enumerating and comparing all possible interleavings of actions in a program: Pairwise commutativity of all actions is sufficient to permute the schedule of one execution into any possible schedule of a second execution with the same results (modulo abstraction).